 The Tripartite Deed records the terms of the Agreement between the parties in accordance with the Native Title Act and is between the Arrapere People, the Central Land Council and Thor Mining PLC.

-The feasibility study mining plan largely reflects the open cut ore reserve statement, and therefore the life of the proposed operation in the Definitive Feasibility Study (DFS) is of the order of 4 years.
-Pit optimisation studies, however, reveal that a relatively modest 7% improvement in economic factors have the potential to increase the reserve and mining life by over 50%.
-By contrast, a 20% deterioration in economic factors shows a much more modest 13% reduction in mining life and reserve.
+The feasibility study mining plan largely reflects the open cut ore reserve statement, and therefore the life of the proposed operation in the Definitive Feasibility Study (DFS) is of the order of 7 years.
+Beyond this period, the Company has identified portions of the resource, below the pit shell, whch appear to allow profitable underground mining thus extending this life.

 Upon completion of the updated DFS, Thor is planning to secure off-take agreements for the balance of tungsten and molybdenum concentrates, and finance to support the development of mining and processing operations at Molyhil.
-It is anticipated that the first production of concentrates will commence during 2018.
+With a 12 month construction period, it is anticipated that the first production of concentrates could commence during 2019.

 Close spaced historic drilling was undertaken by Union Carbide Corporation in the 1970s covering an area of 70 hectares in the vicinity of the abandoned historic Garnet mine.
 Many of the holes are short, only penetrating only the upper one or two of the shallow dipping tungsten mineralised horizons.
 Seven holes across the area define a total tungsten mineralised thickness of 10 to 13 metres comprising three separate horizons within a 30 to 40 metre sequence of calcareous meta-sediment host rock.